warped-pipe/readify-click/README.md

 				LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-> readify-click
+READIFY-CLICK.
+YOU CLICK!
+IT READIFYS!
+WOW!

-a firefox extension which gives option right click a link + "open link in readify.me" to install, go to about:degugging -> this firefox -> load temp
+> a firefox extension which gives option right click a link + "open link in readify.me" to install, go to about:degugging -> this firefox -> load temp

-> this started as an experiment in having GPT4 generate code. see photos contained for reference.
+> this started as an experiment in having GPT4 generate code.